fmetivier/OpenPattern/docs/source/FromScratch.rst

-The pattern here consists of a gray square delimited by four segments whose four vertices are marked by a red dot with her name.
+The pattern here consists of a gray square delimited by four segments whose four vertices are marked by a red dot with its name.
 The grid, which gives the scale and allows the connections, is 1 cm when the pattern is printed in real size.
 The masterpiece is finally surrounded by a 5cm band on all sides.
 You will notice that a scale appears in this band.
 It is automatically added with the option ``save = True`` ie when your pattern deserves impression.
-This will allow you to quickly verify that your pattern is well to scale [3]_.
-You will therefore have understood the basic unit of OpenPattern is the centimeter (oh why?).
+This will allow you to quickly verify that your pattern is well to scale.
+You will therefore have understood the basic unit of OpenPattern is the centimeter (oh my god why?).

 You will notice in line (27) that the drawing order of the polygon is defined A-B-C-D-A. We could have put A-D-C-B-A for the same result as first sight.
-We are talking here about a closed polygon. the order indicated goes allow the graphics library to draw the segments in the order you wish.
+We are talking here about a closed polygon. the order indicated asks the graphics library to draw the segments in the order you wish.
 We will see later, as the shape of the pattern and therefore of its outline becomes more complex that this order is important and conditions the way we may add a dart or draw a curve.